Connecting via the MCP Server

 3. Give the token a descriptive name (e.g., “IDE MCP Token”).

-4. Select the scopes your tool needs:
+4. Select the scopes your tool needs.
+Scopes are organized by module:

 5. Click Save and copy the token.
 It will not be shown again.